JivkoSp/Drahten/Docs/design-search-service.md

 ### The components of the diagram have the following meaning

-#### Block 1 describes the operation of the information collection blocks from the internet (Scrapy and Celery Scheduler).
+### Block 1 #### Describes the operation of the information collection blocks from the internet (Scrapy and Celery Scheduler).
 The components of this block are colored green and have the following meaning:

 Celery Beat - A task scheduler that publishes messages to the Message Bus to initiate Web Crawling processes.
 Celery Worker - A process that starts tasks by receiving requests for their initiation from the Message Bus.